Set up an integration with Fortify

-This topic explains how to set up integration with Fortify on Demand, bringing security testing into your development cycle.
+This topic explains how to set up an integration with Micro Focus Fortify, bringing security testing into your development cycle.

-Fortify on Demand is a cloud-based application security testing service.
+Micro Focus Fortify is an application security testing service.
 It performs static code analysis on your application's code, assessing it for potential security vulnerabilities.
+It can be cloud-based or installed on premises.

-Integrate ALM Octane with Fortify on Demand to bring security testing into your development cycle:
+Integrate ALM Octane with Fortify to bring security testing into your development cycle:

-- Raise developers' awareness, encouraging them developers to avoid introducing vulnerabilities.
+Raise developers' awareness, encouraging them to avoid introducing vulnerabilities.

-Tip: If you are using a static code analysis tool other than Fortify on Demand, you can inject security vulnerability issues detected by the tool into ALM Octane using the ALM Octane REST API.
+Tip: If you are using a static code analysis tool other than Fortify, you can inject security vulnerability issues detected by the tool into ALM Octane using the ALM Octane REST API.
 For details, see Add vulnerability issues into ALM Octane.

 How does the integration work?